biometrixtech/plans/documentation/api_demo.md

 ## V. Improving Personalization

 ### Overview & Description
-FathomAI Recovery API can provide greater personalization, diversity, and granularity  of activities for an athlete when more information is supplied by a client.
+FathomAI Mobility API can provide greater personalization, diversity, and granularity  of activities for an athlete when more information is supplied by a client.
 Some APIs allow for clients to provide more information about an athlete as it becomes available but does not lead to a new recovery plan.

 ### Symptoms